suite22/oregon-healthcare-website-retro/README.md

 - "In the complaint filed Friday, Oracle says the state's poor management doomed the exchange."
     - They included a link to the complaint!
         - http://media.oregonlive.com/business_impact/other/oracle2.pdf
+- "In the lawsuit, Oracle points out, First Data, a company hired by the state to analyze what went wrong with the exchange project, "attributed a large part of the problems to Cover Oregon's mismanagement of the project.""
+    - Who is First Data?

 ### Oregon Settles with Oracle Over Cover Oregon Fiasco
 #### article7